snfeld/Cuis-Smalltalk-RemoteControlMCP/README.md

 # Cuis-Smalltalk-RemoteControlMCP

 **If you use Cuis 7.8, use the files in branch Cuis7.8!
 All fixes for 7.8 are included there.**
+RemoteControlMCP was developed and tested in an Alipne-musl (with gcompat) docker container, with stock Cuis7.8, headless.
+No desktop, no X11, no framebuffer, but still screenshots.

 A **Model Context Protocol (MCP) server** (specification `2025-06-18`) for a running [Cuis-Smalltalk](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev) image.
 It is the successor to